 Travel from Paris and Northern France by Train

-Eurostar has long been my choice for quick channel hops between Paris and London.
-The high speed train covers the 306 miles between Paris Gare du Nord and London St Pancras in two hours and fifteen minutes.
+Eurostar is a great choice for quick channel hops between Paris and London.
+The high-speed train covers the 306 miles between Paris Gare du Nord and London St Pancras in two hours and fifteen minutes.
 That's less time than some people spend commuting to work.

 But, you don't have to travel from Paris to London to take advantage of these trains.
 Eurostar also has fast direct trains from Lille, in northeast France to stops in Ashford and Ebbsfleet in Kent - jumping off points for excellent touring in Southeast England - before arriving in London.